lrcfmd/GPyOpt/README.md

+# Adding to GPyOpt:

+- use of uncertainty of surrogate function to determine the End of Run

+May'21
+Andrij Vasylenko

 # End of maintenance for GPyOpt

 Dear GPyOpt community!